MicrosoftDocs/SupportArticles-docs/Office/Client/activation/network-connection-issues.md

 </details>

 <details>
 <summary><b>Check external DNS for incorrect CNAME records</b></summary>

-Check your external DNS for an MSOID CNAME record pointing to `clientconfig.partner.microsoftonline-p.net.cn`.
+Check your external DNS for an MSOID CNAME record that points to `clientconfig.partner.microsoftonline-p.net.cn`.

-This CNAME record is only required for customers who use Microsoft 365 operated by 21Vianet, a service available in China.
-If this CNAME record is present, and your Microsoft 365 service is not operated by 21Vianet, users on your custom domain will get a "custom domain isn't in our system" error and won't be able to activate their Microsoft 365 apps license.
-Delete this CNAME record and wait for DNS replication to update the DNS record.
+This CNAME record is required only for customers who use Microsoft 365 that's operated by 21Vianet.
+21Vianet is a service that's available in China.
+If this CNAME record is present, and your Microsoft 365 service is not operated by 21Vianet, users on your custom domain will receive a "custom domain isn't in our system" error message.
+Because of this error, users won't be able to activate their Microsoft 365 apps license.
+If you find this CNAME record, delete it, and wait for DNS replication to update the DNS record.

 </details>